Adam: A Method for Stochastic Optimization

 # start: m = v = 0, t counts from 1

-# defaults: a = 1e-3, b1 = 0.9, b2 = 0.999, eps = 1e-8It helps to push one number through by hand.
-Take a single weight, the defaults, and a first gradient at step .
+# defaults: a = 1e-3, b1 = 0.9, b2 = 0.999, eps = 1e-8Run one case through by hand: a single weight, the defaults, and a first gradient at step .
 The averages start at zero, so and .
-After the correction (next section) these become and , so , and the step is
+After the bias correction these become and , so , and the step is

 The weight moves by almost exactly itself, against the gradient, not times the gradient (which could be anything).
-That is what dividing by the gradient's own size buys you: the raw scale of the gradient cancels, and what is left is a step you actually chose.
-Hold that thought; it is the subject of the trust-region section.
+Dividing by the gradient's own size cancels the raw scale of the gradient, and what is left is a step you actually chose.
+The trust-region argument makes this precise.

-First, watch the assembled optimizer earn its keep.
+The assembled optimizer behaves like this on a hard valley.
 Below, three optimizers start at the same point in the same valley and share one global step size.
-The valley is ill-conditioned: steep across, gentle along, with a knob for how lopsided.
+The valley is ill-conditioned: steep across, gentle along.
+Its condition number (the ratio of the steepest curvature to the gentlest) measures how lopsided it is, with 1 a round bowl and large values a long thin trough.
 Plain SGD bounces across the steep axis and crawls along the floor, and once the valley is steep enough it overshoots and diverges.
-Momentum helps but overshoots and oscillates.
-Adam gives each axis its own step, so it goes nearly straight to the bottom, and changing the conditioning barely touches it.
+Momentum helps, but it overshoots and oscillates.
+Where both struggle, Adam gives each axis its own step and goes nearly straight to the bottom, and changing the conditioning barely touches it.

-That robustness to conditioning is the practical reason Adam is a good default.
+Adam is a good default in practice because of this robustness to conditioning.
 SGD can match or beat it once you have tuned the learning rate and a schedule to the specific problem.
 Adam tends to be close to right out of the box, because the per-parameter scaling absorbs differences in slope that SGD makes you handle by hand.

 The cold start

 Both moving averages start at zero, because we have no gradients yet when we begin.
-That seems harmless and is not.
+That seeding has a cost.
 For the first many steps the average is a blend of real gradients and the zero it was seeded with, so it reads too low, biased toward zero.
 The bias is worst for the second moment, where means the average mixes in only a thousandth of each new sample, so it crawls up from zero over hundreds of steps.

 The exact size of the bias is easy to compute.
 Unroll the recursion (4) and the average is a weighted sum of every past squared gradient:

-Take expectations, and if the underlying squared gradient is roughly steady the weights pull out into a clean factor:
+Take expectations, and if the underlying squared gradient is roughly steady the weights pull out into one factor:

 The leftover is zero if the squared gradient is stationary and small otherwise, because down-weights the distant past where things differ most.
-(The paper's text calls this decay rate at one point, but the whole derivation is about the second moment, so the symbol should read .
-A harmless typo, but worth knowing if you read the original.)
+(The paper's text calls this decay rate at one point, but the derivation is about the second moment, so the symbol should read .
+A harmless typo, but useful to know if you read the original.)
 What matters is the factor : the weights form a geometric series that sums to exactly this, so the average is exactly that fraction of the true value, the total weight it has put on real, nonzero gradients so far.
+The missing weight, the remaining , is still sitting on the zero the average was seeded with, and zero contributes nothing, so the estimate reads low by exactly that factor and by nothing else, which is why the division is an exact fix rather than a heuristic one.
 Divide it back out and the estimate is unbiased from the first step:

 Those are the hats from (5).
-Think of a thermometer started at zero in a warm room: its reading climbs toward the true temperature, and dividing by "the fraction of the way it has warmed up" recovers the real value early instead of waiting.
-At the correction for the second moment is , which is exactly what turned into in the worked example.
+A thermometer started at zero in a warm room reads low the same way: the reading climbs toward the true temperature, and dividing by the fraction of the way it has warmed up recovers the real value early instead of waiting.
+At the second moment has warmed up by only , so the correction is , the factor that turned into in the worked example.
 As grows goes to zero and the correction fades to one.

 Skip the correction and the early steps misbehave in a specific way.
 A second moment biased low makes its square root too small, and dividing by a too-small number makes the step too large, exactly when the estimates are least trustworthy.
 The figure shows the raw average (grey) crawling up toward the true value (amber) while the corrected one (teal) sits on the truth from the start.
-Push toward one and the gap yawns open: at the raw average is still only a few percent of the truth after dozens of steps.
+As approaches one, the gap widens sharply: at the raw average is still only a few percent of the truth after dozens of steps.
 That is why the correction matters most when the memory is long, which is also when you most need it (sparse gradients call for a large ).

 What the ratio means

-Set aside and look at the heart of the update, the ratio .
+With set aside, the heart of the update is the ratio .
 It is the average gradient divided by the root-mean-square size of the gradient.
-Be precise about what the denominator is: the second moment estimates , the raw second moment, not the variance.
+The denominator deserves a precise statement: the second moment estimates , the raw second moment, not the variance.
 They coincide only when the gradient has zero mean.
 So is an RMS magnitude, a measure of how big the gradient typically is, signal and noise together.

 Dividing the mean by the RMS does two useful things at once.
 It is scale-invariant: multiply every gradient by a constant and the top scales by , the bottom by , and the ratio is unchanged.
-The update does not care whether your loss is measured in dollars or cents.
+The result is the same whether your loss is measured in dollars or cents.
 And the ratio is bounded.
-Because the average of can never exceed its RMS in size (, which is just the statement that variance is nonnegative), the ratio sits between about and , so
+Because the average of can never exceed its RMS in size (, which restates that variance is nonnegative), the ratio sits between about and , so

+The inequality has a plain reading: averaging can only shrink magnitude, the mean of a list of numbers can never be bigger than their typical size, because cancellation pulls the mean down while the RMS counts every entry at full strength.
 Each step moves a parameter by at most about , regardless of how steep or gentle its slope is.
 The authors call this a trust region: sets how far you trust the current gradient before re-checking, and you can usually guess the right order of magnitude in advance, which is most of why Adam needs so little tuning.
 (The strict worst case is a touch larger.
-The bound is really two cases, and at the default decay rates the loose can reach about , the prefactor being with the bias-correction factors pulled apart, in the extreme where a parameter sees a single nonzero gradient and nothing else.
-In ordinary, non-sparse training you are safely near .)
+The bound is really two cases, and at the default decay rates the loose can reach about , the prefactor being with the bias-correction factors pulled apart.
+Reaching that ceiling takes a parameter that sees a single nonzero gradient and then silence, which dense training never looks like, so in ordinary, non-sparse training you are safely near and the per-step travel is itself.)
+That cap allows a single default learning rate to travel across problems whose raw gradient scales differ by orders of magnitude, because the ratio has already cancelled the scale before is applied.

 The ratio also explains a behavior the paper leans on.
 A parameter whose gradient is consistent gets a near-full step: the average and the RMS are both about the gradient's size, so the ratio is near .
 A parameter whose gradient is mostly noise gets a near-zero step: the average cancels toward zero while the RMS stays large, so the ratio collapses.
 The same thing happens to every parameter as training approaches a minimum, where the true gradient shrinks and what is left is mostly noise.
 The steps then shrink on their own, a kind of automatic annealing that nobody has to schedule.
-Slide the noise level below and watch a confident step dissolve into a cautious one.
+Slide the noise level below and watch a near-full step shrink to a near-zero one.

 When the proof breaks